strapify-dev/Strapify/README.md

     npm install -g peggy
     npm run buildpeggy
     ```
-  - and start webpack with hot realoding in another terminal (used to bundle the source scripts) with
+  - and start webpack with hot reloding in another terminal (used to bundle the source scripts) with
     ```shell
     npm run bundlehot
     ```